 Laying down Bermuda or Zoysia grass are not good options since both of these grasses are hosts to this nasty grass fungus as well.
 The best option for grass replacement may be Centipede grass, since few St Augustine fungus cases have been reported.

 Controlling the fungus with chemical applications have not achieved the best results.

-Due the the high cost of fungicides, take all root rot treatment applications are usually limited to spot treatment.
+Due to the high cost of fungicides, take all root rot treatment applications are usually limited to spot treatment.

-The Take-All Root Rot fungus so far has proven to be a battle not won with chemicals but with using best turf management practices.
+The Take All Root Rot St Augustine grass fungus so far has proven to be a battle not won with chemicals but with using best turf management practices.